sjooyoo/pix-color_pixel-cnn/README.md

 paper link: [here](https://arxiv.org/abs/1705.07208)

 PixColor is a state-of-the-art colorization method.
 It is able to produce multiple versions of colored images when given a single black and white image input.
 A slight drawback can be that the two main networks require separate training.
 Also as you can already infer from the image below, it is a bit heavy(hard-core) and is trained with the aid of 8(!)
+GPUs.
-GPUs. 거지에게 지피유를 달라 엉엉 ㅠㅠ
+거지에게 지피유를 달라 엉엉 ㅠ

 ![network architecture](images/model_arch.png)